towerhouse/slack-deploy/Readme.md

 Finally you must configure the app.
 To do that you must edit _config/Config.php_ and set:
 * Your slash token for the command
 * Username and Icon to show in the output of slack command
-* Enviroment
+* Environment
 * User to run the git commands
-* Structure of each enviroment, including project and path of each project
+* Structure of each environment, including project and path of each project

 ```php
 class Config {